osamuaoki/bss/README.md

 "bss" operates on the btrfs subvolume pointed by the first optional argument PATH.
 PATH can point to anywhere within this source btrfs subvolume.
 The default value for PATH is the current directory (".").
-The internal variable "$BTRFS_BASE" is the BASE directory of this source btrfs subvolume.
+The internal variable "$FS_BASE" is the BASE directory of this source btrfs subvolume.

 "bss snapshot [PATH]" starts "snapshot" operation to create a btrfs readonly snapshot of the source btrfs subvolume using "btrfs subvolume snapshot -r ...".